infomerx/dynarouter/README.md

         callback null, "Listing for category #{req.params.category}, page #{req.params.page}."
 ```

-In example above, we're capturing two parameters: 'category' and 'page'.
+In example above, we're capturing two parameters: 'category' and 'page' through the URL
+pattern '/listings/:category/:page'.

+## Validation

+URL parameters can be validated during routing, either with a regular expression, or by checking
+a database, or by doing whatever you can do during a function call.

 ## Some Internals